How to Get Better at Maths?

 - Gardening and landscaping

 Break Down The Complex Problems

 The best way to solve a complex problem is never to make a complex solution.
 Try to make it simple.
-Instead, try to break a complex issue into a smaller ones and try to resolve them one after the other.
-Below given is the brief overview of the entire process you should follow whenever you come across a complex problem or calculation:
+Instead, try to break a complex issue into smaller ones and try to resolve them one after the other.
+Below given is a brief overview of the entire process you should follow whenever you come across a complex problem or calculation:

 - Understand the problem: We need to understand the problem first.
 Then find answers.

 - Apart things: Apart from the problem serially and solve them accordingly.